janchristopherbuen/seo-blog-project/seo-audit-report.md

 User-agent: *
 Allow: /

-This allows search engine crawlers to access all pages.
+This allows search engine crawlers to access and crawl all pages.

 ---

-# 2. Indexability
+# Indexability

-XML sitemap created:
+XML sitemap implemented:

 /sitemap.xml

-Pages included:
+URLs included:

 * index.html
 * blog.html
 * about.html
 * contact.html

-This helps search engines discover and index site URLs.
+The sitemap provides a clear list of indexable pages.

 ---

-# 3. Canonicalization
+# Canonicalization

-Each page includes a canonical tag to prevent duplicate URL indexing.
+Each page includes a canonical URL to prevent duplicate indexing.

 Example: